sseiber/lva-gateway/docs/Tutorials/Create a Live Video Analytics application in Azure IoT Central.md

 In this project you find all the Deployment Manifests and the Device Capability Model (DCM) for the Lva Gateway and the Camera Objects.

-Once you pull all the files from the repo, open VSCode (or another text editor) on the target directory, to edit the deployment JSON files.
+Once you have cloned the repository, open VSCode (or another text editor) on the target directory, to edit the deployment JSON files.

-Locate the Storage folder, this folder is ignored by GitHub and this is where you should keep confidential information such as passwords and Primary Keys.
+Locate the Storage directory, this directory is ignored by GitHub and this is where you should keep confidential information such as passwords and Primary Keys.